-(1) Include climate projections in defining technical requirements for rehabilitation and infrastructure construction, as well as the functioning and organization of services; that is conditions on the occurrence of road accidents with fatalities, Paper presented at the 6th IRTAD Conference "Better road safety data for better safety outcomes" 10-12 October 2017, Marrakech, Morocco Smailović, E., Pešić, D., Marković, N., (2018).
+(1) Include climate projections in defining technical requirements for rehabilitation and infrastructure construction, as well as the functioning and organization of services; that is conditions on the occurrence of road accidents with fatalities, Paper presented at the 6th IRTAD Conference "Better road safety data for better safety outcomes" 10-12 October 2017, Marrakech, Morocco

+124 Jeremić, M. (2017).
+Railway infrastructure in the Republic Of Serbia, PPP at the Workshop How to develop resilient infrastructure (Global SDG 9), Ljubljana Slovenia, https://transport.danube-region.eu/wp-content/uploads/sites/2/2019/09/Experiences-M-Jeremic Serbia .pdf

+Smailović, E., Pešić, D., Marković, N., (2018).
 Influence of weather conditions on the occurrence of traffic accidents with fatalities.
 13th International Conference - Traffic Safety in the Local Community, Kopaonik.

-Similar to security in The World Bank study.
+123 Similar to security in The World Bank study.
 (2005).
 Study on Economic Benefits of RHMS of Serbia.
 Belgrade.
 Serbia states that the average annual economic losses due to unfavorable hydrometeorological events in air traffic amount to 54 to 72 million dinars, so it can be assumed that there is some kind of information basis.
-It greenić, M. (2017).
-Railway infrastructure in the Republic Of Serbia, PPP at the Workshop How to develop resilient infrastructure (Global SDG 9), Ljubljana Slovenia, https://transport.danube-region.eu/wp-content/uploads/sites/2/sites/2/2019/09/Experiences-M-Jeremic Serbia .pdf

-- (2) Revise construction standards taking into account climate projections and risk assessments. - In principle, adaptation to climate change requires: - Establishment of back-up services and ways of functioning; - Construction of flood barriers in a way that takes into account climate projections; - Increasing the thickness of layers during road construction and adjusting drainage / aliasing systems on roads; a - in some cases relocation of road infrastructure.
+(2) Revise construction standards taking into account climate projections and risk assessments.

+- In principle, adaptation to climate change requires: - Establishment of backup services and ways of functioning; - Construction of flood barriers in a way that takes into account climate projections; - Increasing the thickness of layers during road construction and adjusting drainage/aliasing systems on roads; a - in some cases relocation of road infrastructure.